Communication skills for business and management

 Throughout the module you will develop your skills of reflection through writing or speaking about your learning process.
 You will study this module mainly online.
 In addition, there are two printed resource books which contain case studies, useful tips on business communication skills and other reading texts.

 This is an OU level 1 module aimed at those who want to enhance business communication skills for study and workplace.
-It is not for those who just want to improve their English language skills.
+It is not suitable if you just want to improve your English language skills.

 If you have any doubt about the suitability of the module, please speak to an adviser.